ibm-cloud-docs/billing-usage/billing-faq.md

 To switch to a different payment method, select **Pay with Other**, and click **Submit change request**.
 A support case to change your payment method is then created for you.

+If your payments are managed outside of the console, go to IBM.com and log in to the Manage Payment Method application to update your credit card.
+For more information, see [How do I add a credit card when the option isn't available through the console?](docs/billing-usage?topic=billing-usage-ts_ccibm)

 Some payment methods, such as PayPal, aren't accepted as recurring payment methods.
 You must manually submit the payment each month.
 {: note}